Student Affairs Office

 - The University will work with the Student Support Services Office located in the Student Success Center to ensure that the University accommodates both the students’ and the University’s needs in regards to this policy.

-Faculty, students, and staff have access to over three million titles across the state of Maine through the online URSUS and MaineCat catalog systems.
-The campus community has access to over 65,000 electronic journals, as well as subject-specific and general databases providing indexed and full text materials from any computer with internet access.
-Through consortia agreements across the University of Maine System, Blake Library patrons are able to view, and in many cases download to external devices, eBooks that support the various programs taught at UMFK.
-In addition to the electronic and traditional resources, library staff actively collects non-traditional materials such as DVDs and Audio Books that offer support for the university’s programs, as well as downtime fun for the campus community.
+Faculty, students, and staff have access to over five million titles across the state of Maine through the online URSUS and MaineCat catalog systems.
+The campus community has access to over 65,000 electronic journals and over 200,000 eBooks, as well as access to subject-specific and general databases providing indexed and full-text materials from any computer with internet access.
+Through the University of Maine System Libraries (UMSL) consortium agreement, Blake Library patrons can view, and in many cases download to external devices, eBooks that support the various programs taught at UMFK.
+In addition to the electronic and traditional resources, library staff actively collects and provides non-traditional materials and tools such as streamed content, DVDs, Audiobooks, laptops, headphones, and webcams that offer support for the university’s programs, as well as downtime fun for the campus community.

 The library has an open layout that provides areas for group and individual work.
 Dedicated rooms allow for viewing course-related videos or for additional group space.
-Students, faculty, and staff are able to use their laptops and other mobile devices within the library to access the internet wirelessly and print wirelessly to available printers.
-Desktop computers in the library offer day-to-day work spaces for students, which provide internet access and most of the computer programs needed for class assignments and research.
-The library is open during the day and most evenings and weekends enabling students, faculty, and staff to have access to hardcopy materials, space to work, friendly staff to help, equipment to further educational goals, and so much more.
-Visit the Library web page at http://www.umfk.edu/library/ to learn more about the services and resources available at Blake Library.
+Students, faculty, and staff can use their laptops and other mobile devices to wirelessly access the internet and print to available printers.
+Desktop computers around the library offer day-to-day workspaces that provide internet access and computer programs needed for class assignments and research.

 The Acadian Archives includes an art gallery, a research area, a scanner, microfilm readers, audiovisual equipment, and computers.
 Patrons may use their laptops and other mobile devices to access the internet wirelessly and print documents.
 Throughout the academic year, the Archives hosts experts in specific fields to give presentations and workshops.
 It also provides educational tours to visitors and students and experiential learning activities for UMFK faculty and students.